ellerypan/QUORA-INSINCERE-QUESTION-CLASSIFICATION/README.md

 ### Evaluation
 <img width="1259" alt="Screen Shot 2019-06-03 at 1 47 08 AM" src="https://user-images.githubusercontent.com/40588854/58788833-9656a380-85a1-11e9-8521-5d2162e1feb1.png">

 Prediction was evaluated on F1-score.
 There were 56,000 test samples selected for generating public lb scores, but 325,806 samples for calculating private lb scores.
-So a little bit shakeup can be seen.
+Therefore, how to avoid a huge shakeup is one of the problems that needs to be considered.

 ### Preprocess